rubenvanstaden/spira/docs/_build/html/_static/_1_overview.rst

             from ..devices.via import ViaC5RA, ViaC5RS
             self.DEFAULT = ViaC5RA
             self.STANDARD = ViaC5RS

     RDD.VIAS.C5R.PCELLS = C5R_PCELL_Database()

-The example above defines the detection of a C5R via, which connect layer M6 to R5 through a contact layer C5R.
-First, a layer stack is created to defined the top, bottom, and via layers.
+The example above defines a C5R via which connects layer M6 to R5 through a contact layer C5R.
+The logic steps for creating this coding snippet is as follow:

+1. A layer stack is created to defined the top, bottom, and via layers.
-Second, the derived layers are create that specifies the boolean operations between different layers required in order to detect a via connection.
-Finally, a via PCell is added to a database for object creation.
-Note, that the :py:data:'RDD.PLAYER.C5R.CLAYER_CONTACT' is the via derived layer that specifies the connection while the two derived layers below is used for debugging purposes.
+2. The derived layers are create that specifies the boolean operations between different layers required in order to detect a via connection.
+Note, that the :py:data:`RDD.PLAYER.C5R.CLAYER_CONTACT` is the via derived layer that specifies the via connection, while the other two derived layers is used for debugging purposes.
+3. A set of different via PCell classes is added to the database.
+These classes will be constructed and used during the device detection run.

 LVS Database
 ============

-The LVS database is populated with device PCells is a similar fashion as defining vias (which also forms part of the LVS database), using a lazy database class to define the device PCell for the specific device.
+Defining devices in the LVS database is done similarly to defining vias as already explained:

 .. code-block:: python

     RDD.DEVICES = ParameterDatabase()

     RDD.DEVICES.JUNCTION = ParameterDatabase()

     class Junction_PCELL_Database(LazyDatabase):